Understanding Grief After Abortion

 • Feelings of hopelessness & isolation

 It’s important to understand that, although these are some of the more common symptoms of abortion grief, it does not always look the same.
-Your emotional response to elective abortion will depend on your situation, pre-existing mental health conditions, and a number of other factors.
+Your emotional response to elective abortion will depend on your situation, pre-existing mental health conditions, and other factors.

 The only way to accept, process, and let go of negative emotions after an abortion is to let yourself feel them.
-It’s normal to feel overwhelmed, relieved, guilt, anger, etc. This does not mean that you made the wrong decision.
+Feeling overwhelmed, relieved, guilty, angry, etc., is normal.
+This does not mean that you made the wrong decision.

 Forgive yourself and allow yourself to feel the pain of your loss.

-The negative emotions that you experience after terminating a pregnancy will more than likely dissipate in time.
-Try to focus on doing things that are good for you—exercising, eating healthy, seeing friends, engaging in your favorite hobbies—and returning to a sense of normalcy.
-Finding support in your friends, family, partner, or even a community or online group will also help you through the healing process.
+The negative emotions you experience after terminating a pregnancy will likely dissipate in time.
+Focus on doing things that are good for you—exercising, eating healthy, seeing friends, engaging in your favorite hobbies—and returning to normalcy.
+Finding support from your friends, family, partner, or even a community or online group will also help you through the healing process.

 If, however, your symptoms do not start to improve or become worse, it’s time to seek medical attention.
 Persistent grief can, unfortunately, turn into ongoing depression if left untreated.
 In this case, the best course of action usually includes a combination of counseling, therapy, and possibly medication.

-Take steps to reduce your risk for abortion grief by meeting with a medical professional to discuss all of your options, questions, and concerns about pregnancy termination.
-Reach out to the team at South Avenue Women’s Services and we will assure you that you’re never alone.
-Our experts will go over everything you need and want to know before, during, and after your abortion, so you’re prepared to cope with whatever comes next.
+Take steps to reduce your risk of intense abortion grief by meeting with a medical professional to discuss your options, questions, and concerns about pregnancy termination.
+At South Avenue Women’s Services, we assure you you’re never alone.
+Our experts will review everything you need and want to know before, during, and after your abortion procedure so you’re prepared to cope with whatever comes next.

-Contact us today to let us know how we can help you obtain the confidential and compassionate care you need!
+Contact us today at (585)271-3850 to obtain the confidential and compassionate care you need and deserve.